Now is the time to reimagine how — and where — you do what you do. Here are recommendations for your essential office setup.

 Table of contents

 Now is the time to reimagine how — and where — you do what you do.
 The only person limiting what that is … is you.
 That said, there are a few hard rules on what you need to make an office work.
-So, as someone who has worked virtually for over two decades and has been helping lawyers do and work better my entire career, here are my tips on five of those basics, along with a few of my favorite things to help make your office a pleasant place to be.
+So, as someone who has worked virtually for over two decades and has been helping lawyers do and work better my entire career, here are my tips on the basics, along with a few of my favorite things to help make your office a pleasant place to be.

 Your Essential Office Setup